 Climate Change and Sea-Level Rise

-The sea-level rise driven by global climate change is a potential threat to Dewey Beach that requires effective resilience measures put in place.
+The sea-level rise driven by global climate change is a potential threat to Dewey Beach that requires that the town consider the benefit of developing resilience measures.

 In a DNREC report that analyzed sea level rise vulnerabilities across the State, a range of three scenarios was used because it is not possible to precisely predict future rates of sea level rise.
 Following the Assessment report, a Statewide Guide for Adaptation to Sea Level Rise was developed.
 The adaptation recommendations include policy changes and practices that will ensure that Delaware makes informed policy and investment decisions to prevent damage and losses to critical infrastructure and resources in the coming decades.